Advance Tax Payment

 Advance Tax Payment – Section 208 of Income Tax

-Any person having an estimated tax liability of Rs.10,000 or more in a year is required to pay tax in advance.
-This payment of tax in advance and in instalments is known as advance tax payment.
+Any person having an estimated tax liability of Rs.10,000 or more in a year is required to pay advance tax to the government.
+This payment of tax in advance and in instalments is, however, not required for taxpayers who are senior citizens and not having any income from a business.
 Section 208 of the Income Tax Act deals with advance tax payment and Section 234C of the Income Tax Act deals with delay in remitting advance tax payment.
 In this article, we look at the due date and procedure for making advance tax payment in India.

 Who Should Remit Advance Tax Payment?

-Under Section 208 of the Income Tax Act, any person (individual / company / LLP / partnership / Trust) whose estimated income tax liability for the year exceeds Rs.10,000 will be required to remit advance tax payment.
-Only a Senior Citizen (An individual over 60 years of age) not having income from business or profession is exempted from making advance tax payment.
+Under Section 208 of the Income Tax Act, any person (Individual/Company/LLP/Partnership Firm/Trust) whose estimated income tax liability for the year exceeds Rs.10,000 will be required to remit advance tax payment.
+Only a Senior Citizen (an individual over 60 years of age) not having income from business or profession is exempted from making advance tax payment.

 Due Date for Advance Tax Payment